linrongbin16/colorbox.nvim/README.md

 There're 3 types of filter configs:

 - Builtin filters:

   - `"primary"`: Only enables the main color (if there are multiple colors in one plugin).

-- Function filters: a lua function that decide whether to enable/disable a color, returns `true` if you want to disable the color, returns `false` if enable the color.
+- Function filters: A lua function that decide whether to enable/disable a color, returns `true` if you want to disable the color, returns `false` if enable the color.

+  > **Note:**
-  > **Note**
+  >
   > The lua function has below signature:
   >
   > ```lua